radiusxyz/bolt/testnets/holesky/README.md

 # Holesky Launch Instructions

-This document provides instructions for running the Bolt sidecar on the Holesky testnet.
+This document provides instructions for running Bolt on the Holesky testnet.

 # Table of Contents